hamavid/hamavid/src/hannah/blog/lotion.md

 <br/>
 <p style="text-align:center;">Photos by the lovely [Molly Smith](http://www.mollymichellesmith.com)</p><br/>
-<br/><span id="variation"></span>
+<br/><span id="variations"></span>
-### Variation
+### Variations
-Substitute <a href="https://www.amazon.com/gp/product/B004YBW5T0">shea butter</a> for the cocoa butter, and one or two drops of tea-tree oil (cheap-ish at Trader Joe's) for the vanilla extract.
+1. Substitute <a href="https://www.amazon.com/gp/product/B004YBW5T0">shea butter</a> for the cocoa butter, and one or two drops of tea-tree oil (cheap-ish at Trader Joe's) for the vanilla extract.
 Shea butter doesn't like to be super hot, so pay more attention during step two and definitely skip the blowtorch option.
-This variation ends up feeling a little lighter.
-For even less of a scent, omit the tea-tree oil and coconut oil.
+This variation ends up feeling a little less thick.
+2. For even less of a scent, omit the tea-tree oil and coconut oil.
+3. Rumor has it you can make your own [sunscreen](https://draxe.com/homemade-sunscreen/) by adding [zinc oxide](https://www.amazon.com/dp/B01MY0OCFD/), if you're into that sort of thing.

 ### Notes on storage
-This lotion contains water (in the aloe), and no preservatives, which means fungi and bacteria that are not necessarily good for you can grow in it. *Use it up before that happens!* You can also make lotion with only oil-based ingredients, which will stand up to parasitic invasion for a bit longer&mdash;although it can go rancid.
-Another consideration is that it's so good at moisturizing that after applying it you become the apocryphal frictionless plane and cannot touch anything for *several minutes*.
+This lotion contains water (in the aloe), and no preservatives, which means fungi and bacteria that are not necessarily good for you can grow in it. *Use it up before that happens!* You can make lotion with only oil-based ingredients which will stand up to parasitic invasion for a bit longer, but can go rancid.
+Oil-only lotion is also so good at moisturizing that after applying it you become the apocryphal frictionless plane and cannot touch anything for *several minutes*.
 A real time suck.